Sarabor/Grafana/README.md

 You will get a dashboard JSON that is ready to be imported into Grafana.

 If you are new to Grafana or need to refresh your basic knowledge, I recommend working through the official [Grafana Tutorials](https://grafana.com/tutorials/grafana-fundamentals/).

+Next we learn to deploy a dashboard with the Grafana API.

 ## Troubleshooting